mobilehackersdotio/pwa-confs/README.md

 # pwa-confs

-An open source community-curated list of PWA conferences around the world for mobile developers that bet on the web.
+An open source community-curated list of PWA conferences around the world for mobile developers who bet on the web.

 Adding a conference
 -------------------